BasedHardware/omi/docs/_developer/Protocol.md

 The audio data is sent as updates to the audio characteristic.
 The format of the data depends on the codec type.
 The data is split into packets, with each packet containing 160 samples.
-Each packe talso has thrre byte header:
+Each packet also has a three byte header:
 - The first two bytes are the overall packet number, starting from 0.
 - The third byte is the index of packet in the current batch of packets.